alanpeixinho/kernelci-regzbot/docs/reference.md

    The `<patch subject>` can be quoted, but doesn't have to be.

- * `#regzbot invalid: [reason]`
+ * `#regzbot resolve: [reason]`

-   Makes regzbot close the entry for the regression.
+   Makes regzbot mark the entry for the regression as resolved.

-   `[reason]` is a string and optional, but recommend to specify the reason this entry is considered 'invalid'.
+   `[reason]` is a string and optional, but strongly recommended, as a brief explanation of why the regressions is considered resolved will help anyone who looks into the issue later.

 #### commands users and developers normally shouldn't use